 The golf program continues to grow in its second year after a 10-year hiatus.
-In 2015, Massasoit finished third at the NJCAA Region XXI Tournament and sent one student-athlete to the NJCAA Nationals in Chautauqua, N.Y.
+In 2015, Massasoit finished third at the NJCAA Region XXI Tournament and has sent one student-athlete to the NJCAA National Tournament in two of the last three seasons.